eltonpan/bayes-warmup/README.md

   <img src="/figures/bo_results.png" width="700"/>
 </p>

-### B) Pretrained embeddings allow more more efficient exploration in low-data regimes
+### B) Pretrained embeddings allow more efficient exploration in low-data regimes
 Here, we vary the number of datapoints from 5-200.
 We show that simple representations such as Morgan fingerprints (left), more warmup samples improves BO performance.
 However, this is not true for pretrained embeddings such as MolFormer (center), where more warmup datapoints do not necessarily improve BO performance.
 In fact, only 20-50 perform best for MolFormer, showing that pretrained embeddings may allow fewer warmup samples - a scenario common in real-world BO.
 Overall, pretrained embeddings are more efficient for optimization in chemical space (right).